bonsai-rx/machinelearning/docs/articles/LinearDynamicalSystems/lds-getting-started.md

 The `Observation` is then passed to a `PerformInference` node, which will use the specified model (given by the `ModelName` property) to infer the state and output the inferred kinematics.

 The only thing left to do is pass your behavior data into the `BehaviorData` subject.
 To do this, simply connect the output of your 2D data to a `Subject` named `BehaviorData` and the model will start converting this data into observations which it can then us to perform inference.

+### Setting model parameters

+The `CreateKFModel` node contains a number of properties which can be useful to determine the model dynamics.

 ### Further Examples